Good Study Habits

 When you take small bites early, you’ll reduce the number of confusing concepts that you have to deal with at any one time.

 No bite is too small.
 There is absolutely nothing wrong with reading even a single page if you only have five minutes.
 Keep nibbling away at whatever is next.
-It adds up quickly and saves time later when you need it for other things.
+Applying this habit to your routine will save you time for later.

 Wrap things up completely